 We will be exploring who the Maya are, where they live and what the main occupation of the Maya is today, and comparing this to the lives of the ancient Maya.
 Y5 will use evidence to explain how we know so much about the ancient Maya society.
 In addition to this, we will be finding out why pok-a-tok was more than just a ball game.
 In PE, Y5 will have a go at a modern version of pok-a-tok…of course it won’t involve the gruesome ancient rules!

 As part of our topics, there will be two great homework project challenges:

 Climate Change: Create a short presentation that explains what each renewable energy source is, how it works and its advantages and disadvantages.

 Ancient Maya: Produce a labelled diagram that shows the main features of terraced farming and explains why this type of farming prevents the rain eroding or washing away the soil.

-I will send out homework project instructions when it will benefit the children to complete their task.
+We will send out homework project instructions when it will benefit the children to complete their task.

 Below are documents and links for your information.
 Please visit our curriculum area for more links to great History and Science websites.
-If you have an idea for our class page then let me know and don't forget to follow us on Twitter to see photos and updates about Eagles class. @northfieldjun
+If you have an idea for our class page then let me know and don't forget to follow us on Twitter to see photos and updates about Eagles and Hawks class. @northfieldjun

 Miss Burton and Mr Mears